stuartcryan/lastpass-alfred-workflow/README.md

 ## History

+* Version 1.4.3
+	1. Fixed binary so that it is ACTUALLY updated (my bad #oops)
+	2. Added a tweak to SIGNIFICANTLY speed up password copying to the clipboard #enjoy
 * Version 1.4.2
 	1. NOTE: This version *requires* the LastPass CLI v 0.7.1 or higher due to this new feature --> Login process completely changed over to use AppleScript (cleaner and nicer).
 This was thanks to work between myself and Bob from LastPass who maintains the official LastPass CLI to add a feature allowing an external login prompt to be used.
 	2. Login password prompt now uses an AppleScript password prompt.